 What’s Functional Medicine?

 Functional Medicine is an integrative science-based healthcare approach that seeks to identify and address the root causes of disease, and views the body as one integrated system, not a collection of independent organs divided up by medical specialties (e.g. your rash, gut issues & joint pain might be connected).
 It treats the whole system, not just the symptoms, and has a patient-centered approach rather than disease-centered, meaning it recognizes that everyone’s different and that every human being is unique.
+While reviewing reviewing alternative medicine we found these great pills that help with your overall health.
+They seem to benefit the body in a number of positive ways.
+You may want to try them out.

 Functional medicine is also called the medicine of why.
 It asks questions such as: